Getting Started

 Custom Skills

 Skills are reusable prompts you can install and invoke by name — like /commit or /review-pr.
 The law faculty skills I've built are examples of this.
+Built on the open Agent Skills standard, they work across tools — Claude Code, ChatGPT, Codex, Gemini CLI, and a growing list of compatible agents.
 You can also create your own for any workflow you repeat.
 Documentation →

 MCP — Connecting to External Tools